zfrakes/Note-Taker/README.md

 This application was created by Zoey Frakes.
 To contact please email at zfrakes811@gmail.com

 ## License
 The Note Taker Application is free software; you can redistribute it and/or modify it.
 Copyright © 2020 Zoey Frakes.
-All Rights Reserved
+All Rights Reserved.